The Basics of Clinical Quality Measures (CQMs) for Registries

 What Is the Value of Healthcare Analytics?

 Beyond its many uses, healthcare analytics provides real-world value to those who act on analytical insights.
-Below, you’ll find three key examples of health industry players that have reaped the benefits of using big data analytics in healthcare.
+Below, you’ll find an example of a health industry player that has reaped the benefits of using big data analytics in healthcare.

 MBSC, a quality improvement collaborative funded by Blue Cross Blue Shield, leverages a powerful patient registry to improve bariatric surgery in Michigan.
 MBSC used the ArborMetrix platform to power outcomes calculators, patient-reported outcomes, and video surgical analysis, resulting in a 67% decrease in post-surgical death rates and $35 million in statewide savings, among other impressive results.